INFORMATION FOR HEALTH PROFESSIONALS & RESEARCHERS

 - Newly diagnosed patients presenting to a participating hospital with a confirmed primary thyroid cancer

-- Patients with a diagnosis date which falls within the specified time frame for inclusion
+- Have a diagnosis date that falls within the specified time frame for inclusion

-- Patients diagnosed on 1st September 2017 onward
+- Diagnosed from the 1st September 2017 onwards

-- Clinicians or their delegated staff member collect data for the ANZTCR.
-Data may also be collected electronically from surgeon or hospital databases.
+- Clinicians or their delegated staff member collect data for the ANZTCR

-- The information collected includes data about: demographics, diagnostic information, and treatment information.
+- The information collected includes: demographic, diagnostic, and treatment information

-- Clinical Quality Indicators have been determined by a panel of expers through a modified Delphi.
+- Clinical quality indicators have been determined by a panel of experts through a modified Delphi

 Recognising Surgeon Contribution

 The significant and outstanding effort made and the support given to ANZTCR by many surgeons and their staff is worthy of distinction.
 The ANZTCR annually acknowledges surgeons who participate in the registry in a number of ways: